ani-sriram/jamie/README.md

 ## AI usage in development

 AI coding assistants helped in the development of this project.
-They were particularly useful in understanding the orchestration and deployment process on GCP.
+They were particularly useful in understanding the orchestration and deployment process on GCP, as well as designing the frontend.